primap-community/primap2/docs/development.rst

     a release on zenodo.
-4. Run ``make README.rst`` to update the citation information in the README from the zenodo API (note that it might take a while for zenodo to build the release, so grab a tee and be a bit patient).
+4. Run ``make README.rst`` to update the citation information in the README from the zenodo API (note that it might take a while for zenodo to build the release, so grab a tea and be a bit patient).
 Commit the change.
 5. Upload the release to pyPI: ``make release``